NVIDIA/TensorRT-Incubator/docs/pre0_user_guides/quantization.md

 ## Using Quantized Modules

-Various modules predefined by Tripy support quantization.
+Various modules predefined by TriPy support quantization.
 For example, the {class}`tripy.Linear` module includes two arguments to configure the quantization mode.
 Let's construct the following quantized linear module: